Aaron Carter: 1997–1999: Music beginnings and self-titled debut album

-Carter began his career as the lead singer of Dead End.
+Carter began his career as the lead singer of Dead End as a 7-year-old.
 He left the band after two years because he wanted to perform pop music, while the other members were interested in alternative rock.

 Carter made his first solo appearance at age 9, singing The Jets' "Crush on You" when opening for the Backstreet Boys in Berlin in March 1997.
 The performance was followed by a record contract, and in the fall of 1997, he released his first single "Crush on You".
 Carter's self-titled debut studio album was released on December 1, 1997.
-The album achieved gold status in Norway, Spain, Denmark, Canada, and Germany, and was released in the United States on June 16, 1998.
+The album achieved gold status in Canada, Denmark, Germany, Norway, and Spain, and was released in the United States on June 16, 1998.

 2000–2001: Aaron's Party (Come Get It), acting debut, and Oh Aaron

 Carter's second studio album, Aaron's Party (Come Get It), was released in the United States on September 26, 2000, under the Jive label.
 The album sold more than three million copies in the United States and was certified 3× platinum by RIAA.
-The album included the hit singles, "I Want Candy", "Aaron's Party (Come Get It)", "That's How I Beat Shaq", and "Bounce", all of which received airplay on Disney Channel and Nickelodeon.
+Tracks included the hit singles, "I Want Candy", "Aaron's Party (Come Get It)", "That's How I Beat Shaq", and "Bounce", all of which received airplay on Disney Channel and Nickelodeon.
 He also made several guest appearances on Nickelodeon and performed as the opening act in several concerts for the Backstreet Boys and Britney Spears' Oops!...
 I Did It Again Tour.

 In March 2001, he made his acting debut, guest starring on an episode of the Disney Channel series Lizzie McGuire.
-That same month, he and fellow teen star Samantha Mumba performed a concert in MGM Studios live on Disney Channel, titled Aaron Carter and Samantha Mumba in Concert.
-Carter's part of the concert was released to DVD that same month as Aaron's Party: Live in Concert.
+That same month, he and fellow teen star Samantha Mumba performed a concert at MGM Studios live on Disney Channel, titled Aaron Carter and Samantha Mumba in Concert.
+Carter's part of the concert was released on DVD the same month as Aaron's Party: Live in Concert.
 In April 2001, he made his Broadway debut, playing JoJo the Who in the musical Seussical.

-At the age of 13, Carter recorded his third studio album Oh Aaron, which was released on August 7, 2001, and featured his first duet recording with his brother Nick, and a song with the group No Secrets.
+At the age of 13, Carter recorded his third studio album Oh Aaron, released on August 7, 2001, which featured his first duet recording with his brother Nick, and a song with the group No Secrets.
 Play Along Toys created an Aaron Carter doll in conjunction with the album's release.
 Oh Aaron went platinum that same year and a live concert at Baton Rouge, Louisiana, was released to DVD as Oh Aaron: Live in Concert.
 His songs "Leave It Up to Me", "A.C.'s Alien Nation", and "Go Jimmy Jimmy" were used in the soundtrack for the 2001 film Jimmy Neutron: Boy Genius.